SuperSonicHub1/stlc-splash/slides.md

 ## Writing a PL

-Armed with knowledge of the STLC, we go off to write an impelementation…
+Armed with knowledge of the STLC, we go off to write an implementation…

 --